honganh1206/smolkafka/notes/Writing a Log package.md

 We cannot append to the same file forever, so _we split the log into a list of segments_.
 We delete old segments when the log grows too big, taking up disk space (We can use background process to do this).

 We actively write to the **active segment**.
-When we fill an active segmnet, we create new segment and make it the active segment.
+When we fill an active segment, we create new segment and make it the active segment.

 ### Segments